The NEK Prosperity Fund is here!

-Stay tuned for more information about this capital loan fund coming in September 2022 for small business owners in the NEK.
+A capital loan fund for small business owners in the NEK.

-The NEK Prosperity Fund is a project of NEK Prosper, Northeast Kingdom Community Action (NEKCA), and Northern Community Investment Corporation (NCIC).
+The NEK Prosperity Fund is a project of NEK Prosper, Northeast Kingdom Community Action (NEKCA), and Community Capital of Vermont.
 We created the NEK Prosperity Fund to organize and focus investment on equity and population health.
-The loan fund, administered by NCIC, will redistribute capital to qualified entrepreneurs and non-profit organizations to grow in the Northeast Kingdom.
+The loan fund, administered by Community Capital of Vermont, will redistribute capital to qualified entrepreneurs and non-profit organizations to grow in the Northeast Kingdom.
 Loan recipients will receive enhanced business support services from financial and business counselors from NEKCA.

 Investing for Good in the NEK